mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 There's also a hotkey to iterate through all the sections of the form and fill each one, plus another to iterate through the form and erase each entry.

+### Dates in Vancouver time

+When filling out the forms, times are entered in Vancouver time zone.
+If you're in a more easterly time zone (for example, Eastern GMT-0500) the form will fail validation if times are entered in your local time zone.
+This is implemented in the controller with the `convertTZ` function.
+Taken from [Stack Overflow](https://stackoverflow.com/a/54127122).

 ### Random and generated records

 When a multiselect is used, you can easily pick a value at random.
 This can be useful to introduce variety to the test records.